NERSC/train/csgf-hpc-day/IntroToCori/ex4-affinity/README.md

 running hack-a-kernel and capturing the overall run time for all instances.

-Note that we're only running 12 at a time now (more won't fit in the memory of a KNL node) so you might not see cores ebing overcommitted.
+Note that we're only running 12 at a time now (more won't fit in the memory of a KNL node) so you might not see cores being overcommitted.
 But you should see a difference in the time for the first 2 or 3 `srun` calls, and the final `srun`